blainemincey/mdb-atlas-workshop-jan2020/README.md

 will also provide a summary of the data values and their distribution.

-After you click **Analyze Schema**, if you inspect the **location** field, you will notice that it contains a **geolocation** field with GeoJSON coordinates, i.e. a longitude and latitude coordinate.
+After you click **Analyze Schema**, if you inspect the **location** field, you will notice that it contains a **geo** field with GeoJSON coordinates, i.e. a longitude and latitude coordinate.
 You can drill down on the map as it builds out a query for you.
 It should resemble the image below:

 ![](img/MongoDB_Compass_-_analyze.jpg)